fleetdm/fleet/handbook/engineering/README.md

 Before beginning the freeze, create the release candidate branch.
 [Run the first step](https://github.com/fleetdm/fleet/tree/main/tools/release#minor-release-typically-end-of-sprint) of the minor release section of the Fleet releases script to create the release candidate branch, the release QA issue, and announce the release candidate in Slack.

-After creating the release candidate branch, open the [repo settings on Merge Freeze](https://app.mergefreeze.com/installations/3704/branches/6847/edit) and populate the the "Protected branch name" field with the the name of the release candidate branch.
+After creating the release candidate branch, open the [repo settings on Merge Freeze](https://app.mergefreeze.com/installations/3704/branches/6847/edit) and populate the "Protected branch name" field with the name of the release candidate branch.
 Then, [open the repo on Merge Freeze](https://www.mergefreeze.com/installations/3704/branches/6847) and click the "Freeze now" button.
 This will freeze the selected release candidate branch branch and require any PRs to be manually unfrozen before merging.
 PRs can be manually unfrozen in Merge Freeze using the PR number.

 > Any Fleetie can [unfreeze PRs on Merge Freeze](https://www.mergefreeze.com/installations/3704/branches) if the PR contains documentation changes or bug fixes only.
 If the PR contains other changes, please confirm with your manager before unfreezing.